Skip to main content

 Using vendor rate profiles

-Adding a rate card to the task
+Adding a rate card to a task

 Viewing reports